adirb151/rom_deshe/Maintenance.md

 # Meshi Project - Maintenance Guide
 ## Meshi-Side
 ### Prerequisites
-- For you to be able to make changes in the backend of the server, which is located on a remote server (*meshi-srv1.cs.bgu.ac.il*) in the BGU network, you must be connected to the BGU-VPN.
+- For you to be able to make changes in the backend of the server, which is located on a remote computer (*meshi-srv1.cs.bgu.ac.il*) in the BGU network, you must be connected to the BGU-VPN.
   Follow [this guide](https://in.bgu.ac.il/computing/DocLib/Pages/vpn-service/%d7%97%d7%99%d7%91%d7%95%d7%a8%20VPN%20%d7%91%d7%9e%d7%a2%d7%a8%d7%9b%d7%aa%20%d7%94%d7%a4%d7%a2%d7%9c%d7%94%20windows10%20-%d7%99%d7%95%d7%a0%d7%99%202022.pdf) to obtain a security token from the university and to install the required application to connect to the VPN.
-- Since the server is remote, to view and edit it, we must connect to it via SSH.
-Therefore, We recommend you download [MobaXterm](https://mobaxterm.mobatek.net/download.html) in order to get a simple and comfortable representation of the remote working area (which consists of a file system and a cmd interface).
+- Since the server is remote, to view and edit it we must connect to it via SSH.
+Therefore, we recommend you download [MobaXterm](https://mobaxterm.mobatek.net/download.html) in order to get a simple and comfortable representation of the remote working area (which consists of a file system and a cmd interface).
 > Note: to connect to the remote meshi server, you'll need a user in the BGU network.
 To obtain one, contact the administration here: *cs.help@post.bgu.ac.il*.
 ### Connecting to the Django Working Area
 - Connect to the BGU-VPN.